-Asses Assessment framework rmane nce Characteristics of impacts SA Objective Evaluation criteria [Duration Certainty Nature/scale of impact(s) Score 0-5 yrs 6-15 yrs >15 yrs Inevitable/very or quite likely/limited likelihood/no effect/ depends on use Explain the nature/scale for each impact as necessary SP1:To increase the level of participation in democratic processes -To encourage and empower local people to become involved No impact 0 SP2: To improve access to services, facilities, the countryside and open spaces -To improve access to recycling and composting services -Using sustainable transport choices 7 V V Quite likely Site is proposed as a replacement for the existing Canal Head HWRC to facilitate regeneration of that area.
+Assessmen t framework Pei rmane ence Characteristics of impacts SA Objective Evaluation criteria D uratio on Certainty Nature/scale of impact(s) Score 0-5 yrs 6- 15 yrs >15 yrs Inevitable/very or quite likely/limited likelihood/no effect/ depends on use Explain the nature / scale for each impact as necessary SP2: To improve access to services, facilities, the countryside and open spaces -To improve access to recycling and composting services -Using sustainable transport choices V √ V Quite likely Site is proposed as a replacement for the existing Canal Head HWRC to facilitate regeneration of that area.
 It could be regarded as less accessible than the existing site as it is peripheral but this comparison only applies to local residents and does not take account of the impact of traffic generated by the site on congestion in the town.
 The positive score also acknowledges the site is probably more accessible for people living outside the town for which it is the nearest HWRC.
-See comments in the assessment against Objective EN3. + SP3:To provide everyone with a decent home -To help meet local housing need No impact o SP4: To improve the level of skills, education and training -Education and training No impact 0 SP5: To improve the health and sense of well being of people -Impact on human health e.g. noise and dust emissions -Proximity to sensitive receptors -Impact on the sense of well being of people ٧ V V Probably inevitable The existing site occupies a hemmed-in plot that is accessed by streets passing through an area of mixed residential and commercial properties which experience some impacts as a result.
-The current site is too small for the operations.
-The proposed site lies adjacent to the inactive Kendal Fell Quarry.
-It will generate new traffic (and associated impacts) affecting properties on Greenside, while alleviating impacts in the streets around the existing site.
-There is a public footpath down the east side of the quarry, which shares the narrow access road that would serve the site and this has implications for pedestrian safety.
-Collectively, these issues mean that the site can only be given a mildly positive assessment.
-There are two large residential properties about 100m south of the entrance to the site.
-However one of the industrial units that has an open storage area, is likely to have a more direct impact on them. (+) SP6: To create vibrant, active, inclusive openminded communities with a strong sense of local history -community identity - social cohesion and help continue valued local traditions -To promote recreational and cultural activity the arts, heritage, dialect and sport No impact The site lies between an inactive quarry and a light industrial estate.
-It is not evident that there are recreational facilities or built heritage assets in the vicinity that would be adversely affected.
-See also comments referring to Objectives EN3 and SP5 above. ##
+See also comments in the assessment against Objective EN3. + SP3:To provide everyone with a decent home -To help meet local housing need No impact 0 SP4: To improve the level of skills, education and training -Education and training No impact 0 SP5: To improve the health and sense of well being of people -Impact on human health e.g. noise and dust emissions -Proximity to sensitive receptors -Impact on the sense of well being of people √ ٧ V Probably inevitable The existing site occupies a hemmed-in plot that is accessed by streets passing through an area of mixed residential and commercial properties which experience some impacts as a result.
+The current site is too small for the current operations.
+The proposed site lies adjacent to the currently inactive Kendal Fell Quarry.
+It will generate new traffic (and associated) impacts affecting properties on Greenside while alleviating impacts in the streets around the existing site.
+There is a public footpath down the east side of the quarry which shares the narrow access road that would serve the site and this has implications for pedestrian safety.
+Collectively these issues mean the site can only be given a mildly positive assessment against this objective.
+There are two large residential properties about 100m south of the likely entrance to the site.
+However one of the industrial units which has an open storage area adjacent is likely to have a more direct impact on these houses. (+) SP6: To create vibrant, active, inclusive and open-minded communities with a strong sense of local history -community identity - social cohesion and help continue valued local traditions -To promote recreational and cultural activity the arts, heritage, dialect and sport No impact The site lies between a currently inactive quarry and a light industrial estate.
+It is not evident there are recreational facilities or built heritage assets in the vicinity that would be adversely affected.
+See also comments referring to Objectives EN3 and SP5 above. ++